Tr6nt0/bloom-scout-plugin/README.md

 ## Credits

-This plugin is based on the original PoGO Tools by AlfonsoML, with modifications for Pikmin Bloom gameplay.
+This plugin is based on the PoGO Tools by PoGOHWH, with modifications for Pikmin Bloom gameplay.
 Thanks to the IITC and IITC-CE teams for their work on the core platform.